JahanzebAwan/JahanzebAwan/README.md

 Web Developer
 -------------

-Full stack Developer with more than 5 years of hands-on practical experience.
+Frontend Developer with more than 5 years of hands-on practical experience.
 Interested in the continuation of learning and cooperation with an excellent team.

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [iamjahanzebawan@gmail.com](mailto:iamjahanzebawan@gmail.com)